Should you visit Brussels, the capital of Belgium or Antwerp?

 Antwerp

-Which city has the best architecture: Antwerp or Brussels?
+Which city has the best architecture?

-While Grand Place square in Brussels prides itself on some pretty stunning architecture, the rest of the city doesn’t really impress as much in my opinion (with a few notable exceptions of course which include some of the Art Nouveau buildings).
+While Grand Place Square in Brussels prides itself on some pretty stunning architecture, the rest of the city doesn’t really impress as much in my opinion (with a few notable exceptions of course which include some of the Art Nouveau buildings).

 Antwerp’s architecture on the other hand was more right up my alley and I simply felt there was much more to see there.
 It includes several styles including Renaissance, Gothic, and Art Nouveau, as well as some really modern buildings.